kopiro/homebridge-tapo-camera/README.md

 ### Motion detection

-The motion detection is built on top of the ONVIF protocol and it is enabled by default; therefore you can set up automations and Homekit can send you notification when motion is detected.
+The motion detection is built on top of the ONVIF protocol and it is enabled by default.

+Therefore you can set up automations and Homekit can send you notification in the Home app when motion is detected.

+Make sure you activate "Activity Notifications" in the "Status and Notifications" tab in the accessory.

 ## Installation